mjolk/epx-c/README.md

 and should better cope with fast changing quorum configurations.
 (That's the idea anyway ¯\\_(ツ)_/¯)

 #### to compile you need:
-all dependencies need to be symlinked/installed/copied to /usr/local/{lib, include}
+all dependencies need to be symlinked/installed/copied to /usr/local/{lib, include} (also timeout)
 - c11 & c++17 compiler (clang/gcc)
 - [cmake](https://cmake.org/)
 - [ninja](https://ninja-build.org/) optional